destination-earth/DestinE_ESA_GFTS/webapp/README.md

 ## Container

 The webapp can be run in a container.
-The Dockerfile is in the `webapp/deploy` directory of the repository.
+The Dockerfile is in the `webapp` directory of the repository.

 ## Deployment